If you want to get your kids to get into gardening this spring and summer, then bring them to the bugs, says Ciscoe Morris.

 Another year, there were just six: “One was the size of my little fingernail, and one was the size of a Volkswagen bug.
 You’ve never seen such a big one!”

-Ciscoe tip: How to grow potatoes in a barrel
+Ciscoe Morris tip: How to grow potatoes in a barrel

-A class or tour at Seattle’s Tilth Alliance would be a great way to get kids into plants, he said.
-A fantastic gardening road trip would be to Ed Hume’s Educational Garden in Puyallup, an educational garden that’s become a huge hit with adults too.
-And the yearly Northwest Flower and Garden Festival is another can’t-miss for adult gardening fans and children (and look out for Ciscoe, who participates in seminars and demonstrations each year).
+A class or tour at Seattle’s Tilth Alliance would be a great way to get kids into plants, he says.
+A fantastic gardening road trip — in non-COVID times — would be to Ed Hume’s Educational Garden in Puyallup, a currently closed educational garden that’s become a huge hit with adults too.
+And the yearly Northwest Flower and Garden Festival (next planned for February 2022) is another can’t-miss for adult gardening fans and children (and look out for Ciscoe, who participates in seminars and demonstrations each year).

 For parents who know nothing about gardening, or are lousy at it, all these places can help them, too.
 (There’s hope!)
 The gardening great Ciscoe confessed that even he has killed houseplants: “I think most of us murder our houseplants, by loving them to death.”

-So, is there anything Ciscoe didn’t like about being out in the garden as a kid?
+So, is there anything Ciscoe Morris didn’t like about being out in the garden as a kid?

 Weeding.
 Blech.
 Yep, Seattle’s king of gardening was not a fan.
 Then or now.